 A Decade of Drug Discovery for Schizophrenia: TAAR1 and Muscarinic Agonists

 In retrospect, it’s not too surprising the first two classes of antipsychotics had similar efficacy.
 They both worked by blocking dopamine receptors.
 Pharmaceutical companies seemed to have run with dopamine as their target for schizophrenia the same way they ran with serotonin for depression and acetylcholine for Alzheimer’s disease.
 Each chase for the cure was stalling.
-Just because a drug reduces symptoms did not mean it treated the underlying pathophysiology of disease.
+Just because a drug reduced symptoms did not mean it treated the underlying pathophysiology of disease.
 Imagine symptoms were a fire in the brain—a drug acting like water could douse the flames, but it wouldn’t cool the hot air or stop the initial spark from reigniting.

-Because muscarinic agonists can have unwanted side effects outside the brain (muscarinic receptors are located throughout the body and impact most organ systems), one strategy has been to pair the muscarinic agonist xanomeline which acts throughout the body, including the brain, together with the muscarinic antagonist trospium which acts only in the body but not the brain because it cannot cross the blood-brain barrier.
+Because muscarinic agonists can have unwanted side effects outside the brain (muscarinic receptors are located throughout the body and act on most organ systems), one strategy has been to pair the muscarinic agonist xanomeline (which acts throughout the body and brain) with the muscarinic antagonist trospium, which does not act in the brain because it cannot cross the blood-brain barrier.
 By laying a trospium tarp from the neck down, the combination also helps ensure more xanomeline flows into the brain.
-The balance between the two remains a work in progress—common side effects include a mix of those related to increased cholinergic activity (nausea, vomiting) and those related to anticholinergic effects (constipation, dry mouth, blurry vision, memory loss).
+The balance between the two remains a work in progress—common side effects include a mix of those related to increased cholinergic activity (nausea and vomiting) and those related to anticholinergic effects (constipation, dry mouth, blurry vision, and memory loss).
 Another drug in the pipeline, emraclidine, acts predominantly at only one of the 5 muscarinic receptors (M4) to help minimize the risk of the full-body side effects while still improving psychotic symptoms.

-Abbott, A. Schizophrenia: The drug deadlock.
-Nature 468, 158-159 (2010).
+Abbott, A. (2010).
+Schizophrenia: The drug deadlock.
+Nature 468, 158-159.